yuvaxo/AWS-REAL-TIME-DATA-STREAMING-SYSTEM/README.md

 # AWS Streaming Data Guide

 **Introduction:**
 Welcome to the guide on how to set up data streams on AWS.
-This README provides an overview of the steps detailed in the blog titled [Build a Real Time Data Streaming System with Amazon Kinesis Data Streams](https://medium.com/@kevinkiruri/build-a-real-time-data-streaming-system-with-amazon-kinesis-data-streams-08d62301d1cd), authored by [Kevin Kiruri](https://www.linkedin.com/in/kevin-kiruri/).
+This README provides an overview of the, developed by [K.YUVA SHANKAR](https://www.linkedin.com/in/yuva-shankar-4ba786228?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app).

 **Steps:**